aimllifetime/vehicle_detection/writeup_template.md

 #### 2. Explain how the final choice of HOG parameters comes.

-I tried various combinations of parameters and different color space.
+I tried various combinations of parameters of orient, pix_per_cell and cell_per_block and came to choose the one that is being used in quiz.
+Majority of question or other in forum seems uses closer one to this. some changed to orient = 11 and make it work.
+So I just stay with the typical one.

 #### 3. how a classifier is trained using selected features.